zzAzz/Archon/README.md

 <h3>🚀 **CURRENT VERSION** 🚀</h3>

-**[ V5 - Multi-Agent Coding Workflow ]**
+**[ V6 - Tool Library and MCP Integration ]**
-*Specialized agents for different parts of the agent creation process*
+*Prebuilt tools, examples, and MCP server integration*

 </div>

-> **🔄 IMPORTANT UPDATE (March 20th)**: Archon now uses a multi-agent workflow with specialized refiner agents for autonomous prompt, tools, and agent definition improvements.
-The primary coding agent still creates the initial agent by itself, but then you can say 'refine' or something along those lines as a follow up prompt to kick off the specialized agents in parallel.
+> **🔄 IMPORTANT UPDATE (March 31st)**: Archon now includes a library of prebuilt tools, examples, and MCP server integrations.
+Archon can now incorporate these resources when building new agents, significantly enhancing capabilities and reducing hallucinations.
+Note that the examples/tool library for Archon is just starting out.
+Please feel free to contribute examples, MCP servers, and prebuilt tools!

 Archon is the world's first **"Agenteer"**, an AI agent designed to autonomously build, refine, and optimize other AI agents.